Jeff Bezos donates $33 million to scholarship fund for ‘dreamers’

 The group previously has received grants from the Bill & Melinda Gates Foundation, Bloomberg Philanthropies, the Inter-American Development Bank, Patty Stonesifer and Michael Kinsley, among others.

 Trump plans to phase out the Deferred Action for Childhood Arrivals program in March unless Congress replaces it.
-The Obama-era program provides temporary legal protections to roughly 700,000 dreamers.
+The Obama-era program provides temporary legal protections to about 700,000 dreamers.

 Democrats, under intense pressure from immigrant advocates, are trying to use their leverage to force a long-sought immigration deal as part of talks to keep the government open beyond a Jan.
 19 spending deadline.